quicwg/multipath/draft-ietf-quic-multipath.md

 The path validation mechanism as specified in {{Section 8.2. of QUIC-TRANSPORT}} for migration is used unchanged for initiation of new paths in this extension.
 Respectively the security considerations on source address spoofing as outlined In {{Section 21.5.4 of QUIC-TRANSPORT}} equally apply.
 Similarly, the anti-amplification limits as specified in {{Section 8 of QUIC-TRANSPORT}} need to be followed to limit the amplification risk.

 However, while {{QUIC-TRANSPORT}} only allows the use of one path simultaneously and therefore only one path migration at the time should be validated, this extension allows for multiple open paths, that could in theory be migrated all at the same time, and it allows for multiple active paths that could be initialised simultaneously.
 Therefore, each path could be used to further amplify an attack.
 Respectively endpoints needs limit the number of maximum paths and might consider additional measures to limit the number of concurrent path validation processes e.g. by pacing them out or limiting the number of path initiation attempts over a certain time period.

 ## Transport Layer Security

 The multipath extension as specified in this document is only enabled after a successful handshake when both endpoints indicate support for this extension.
 Respectively, all new frames defined in this extension are only used in 1-RTT packets.
-As the handshake is not changed by this extension, the transport security mechanisms as specified in {{QUIC-TLS}}, such as encryption key exchange and peer authentication remain unchanged as well and the respective security considerations in {{QUIC-TLS}} applied unaltered.
+As the handshake is not changed by this extension, the transport security mechanisms as specified in {{QUIC-TLS}}, such as encryption key exchange and peer authentication, remain unchanged as well and the respective security considerations in {{QUIC-TLS}} applied unaltered.

 This specification changes the AEAD calculation by using the path identifier as part of AEAD encryption nonce (see {{multipath-aead}}).
 To ensure a unique nonce, path identifiers are limited to 32 bits and cannot be reused for another path in the same connection.

 # Contributors